palewire/californiacivicdata.org/_posts/2017-10-26-processed-files.markdown

 published: true
 ---

 Today the Coalition is excited to announce the release of nearly two decades worth of data on California elections.
-This information, which the Secretary of State has withheld from exports of its CAL-ACCESS system, will now be published and archived here daily.
+This information, which the Secretary of State has withheld from exports of its CAL-ACCESS system, will now be published and archived [here](https://calaccess.californiacivicdata.org/downloads/latest/) daily.

 These new "processed" data files are the first implementation of a new community-driven standard we drafted and implemented in the hope of facilitating similar civic data projects across U.S. and international jurisdictions.

-Get the [latest](http://calaccess.californiacivicdata.org/documentation/processed-files/downloads/latest/) data in a simplified "flat" format if who would rather the skip the `JOIN` queries.
-Or if you would rather load everything into database manager, grab the full set files in "relational" format.
+Our [flat files](https://calaccess.californiacivicdata.org/latest/#basic) are great for quick and simple analysis.
+Or if you would rather load everything into your database manager, grab all the [relational files](https://calaccess.californiacivicdata.org/latest/#advanced).
+The record layouts and archived versions of each file are available [here](http://calaccess.californiacivicdata.org/documentation/processed-files/documentation/processed-files/).

-You can also download individual CSV files from our [full list](http://calaccess.californiacivicdata.org/documentation/processed-files/documentation/processed-files/).

 <img src="/img/ballot-measure-downloads.gif" style="padding: 10px">